 - Corsets can also help one through transitional periods in their lives.
 Corsets can reduce body dysphoria in trans and gender fluid wearers (Chapter 14: Gender Identity) and can also help one make peace with aging and ease the process of menopause (Chapter 18: Mature Corseting)

 - For those interested in metaphysics, some individuals even believe that the compression from the corset over the abdomen and solar plexus can activate the Manipura chakra which is said to be tied to interpersonal relationships and self-esteem.
-One Reiki practitioner says that the steels of her corset act as conductors to help amplify the energy in her healing sessions.
+One Reiki practitioner (Rebecca) says that the steels of her corset may act as conductors to help amplify the energy in her healing sessions.

 Refer to Chapter 19: Corsets & Metaphysics